Amna-Elsaqa/Simulated-Annealing-Tool/README.md

 # Simulated-Annealing-Tool
-An implementation for performing call placement via simulated annealing algorithm.
+An implementation for performing cell placement via simulated annealing algorithm.
+Implemented by: Farah Fathy and Amena Hassan